 Here at Which? we've done the legwork for you to take the effort out of choosing a great Humax device.
 With so many options out there, and all with such unintuitive and similar names, it can be hard to know which ones are worth your money.
 The table below contains all the models that have scored best in our tests, with price tags to suit all budgets.

 If you'd rather simply see the best PVRs on test then click the link to see all of our PVR and set-top box Best Buys.

 Best Humax PVRs

-A Freeview HD PVR, this device packs in twin tuners, meaning you can record two channels at once.
+This Freesat PVR packs in twin tuners, meaning you can record two channels at once.
 There's a 500GB hard drive, which can hold around 300 hours of SD shows, and it's also connectable to the internet, so you can use dedicated apps or stream content from your home network.
-It has plenty of features, but is it any good?
-We took it to the Which? test lab to find out.
+It has plenty of features, and is rewarded with a very high test score.

 Why Which? testing is different